 Sweden and Vlissingen, Netherlands facilities, respectively, with additional capacity available in the first quarter of 2021.
-In addition, we expect to begin production at two new facilities, Ogden, Utah (self-manufacturing) and in Singapore (hybrid) in the first half of 2021, and at a facility in Maanshan in the Anhui province in eastern China (self-manufacturing) during the second half of 2021, achieving approximately one billion liters of finished goods equivalent of oat base capacity by December 2022.
+In addition, we recently began production at our facility in Ogden, Utah (self-manufacturing), and we expect to begin production at a new facility in Singapore (hybrid) in the first half of 2021 and at a facility in Maanshan in the Anhui province in eastern China (self-manufacturing) during the second half of 2021, achieving approximately one billion liters of finished goods equivalent of oat base capacity by December 2022.
 We also recently announced our plans to construct a facility in Peterborough, the United Kingdom.
 We are also investing in improvements to our existing facilities and manufacturing equipment.
 We are financing these expansions and improvements through a combination of cash, including the proceeds of our private placement in July 2020, our credit facilities described under "-Credit Facilities" and the leasing arrangements described under "-Contractual Obligations and Commitments."
 We expect to continue to use this combination of financing in addition to proceeds from this offering to fund our continued expansion.
-In the years ended December 31, 2019 and 2020, we invested \$53.6 million and \$134.3 million, respectively, in property, plant and equipment to expand our production capacity.
+In the years ended December 31, 2018, 2019 and 2020, we invested \$20.8 million, \$53.6 million and \$134.3 million, respectively, in property, plant and equipment to expand our production capacity.